 Most men and women take several thousand steps each day, and all that pressure and friction on your feet can lead to calluses and corns.
 Before living another day with callus or corn discomfort, schedule an evaluation at Hoosier Foot & Ankle.
-Book your appointment at any of the five convenient locations throughout the Greater Indianapolis area by clicking on the online scheduling feature.
+Book your appointment at any of the five convenient locations throughout the Greater Indianapolis area and Kokomo by clicking on the online scheduling feature.
 You can also call your closest office to schedule.

 Calluses and corns are different, although they’re often linked together because they’re caused by the same issues: friction and pressure.
 They form as your skin tries to create a barrier of thickened skin to protect itself.
 Calluses are thickened patches of rough skin that develop on weight-bearing areas, like on the balls or heels of your feet.

 Corns, which are typically smaller in size, tend to have a hard center, surrounded by irritated skin tissue.
 Usually, you develop corns on areas that don’t bear weight, such as across the tops of your toes, between your toes, or the sides of your toes.